 Under GST, providing products or services to the following would be considered an export.

-The general processes for export under GST must be followed when filing returns under GST for the deemed export.
+The person must follow the general processes for export under GST when filing returns for deemed exports.

 Documents Needed to File an Export Refund Claim